 Aurora Health Care wants you to know that you have rights as a patient, including the right to make your own decisions about your health care.
 Under Wisconsin State law, every patient (or the representative you’ve named to make choices for you) will get a copy of the document that outlines patient rights and responsibilities when they register.
 If you have to make very difficult decisions, our Ethics Committee can help you work through those choices.
 You’ll always have the opportunity to fully participate in planning your care and treatment.

-You’ll get access to available, medically appropriate treatments or accommodations regardless of your race, creed, color, national origin, ancestry, religion, sex, sexual orientation, marital status, age, newborn status, handicap or source of payment.
+You’ll get access to available, medically appropriate treatments or accommodations regardless of your race, creed, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, marital status, age, newborn status, handicap or source of payment.
 If you’re disabled, you have the right to ask for modifications and accommodations to our policies, procedures and practices, so that you can have the same goods, services, facilities, privileges, accommodations and advantages as a non-disabled patient, unless provision of such modifications would:

 You have the right to considerate, respectful care at all times and under all circumstances, with recognition of your individual dignity and personal needs.
 That includes the need for privacy in treatment.
 You won’t be restrained if not medically necessary, or for your own or others’ safety.
 You have the right to not be abused or harassed.